Table of Contents

 PHC Cannabinoid Effects: What Does the High Feel Like?

-Again, scientists have not had the time to study PHC and uncover proven effects, but that does not mean we know nothing about PHC cannabinoid effects; users have reported feeling certain effects after consuming PHC.
+Again, scientists have not had the time to study PHC and uncover proven effects, but that does not mean we know nothing about PHC cannabinoid effects!

-From what consumers report, the feeling PHC gives is similar to what you get from consuming delta-9 edibles.
+From what consumers say, the feeling PHC gives is similar to what you get from consuming Delta 9 edibles.

-A feeling of bliss that saturates the body and mind, a soothing sensation that results from the body releasing tension and leaving you lighter.
-A psychoactive feeling unlike what they have experienced with any other cannabinoid.
+Many people report a feeling of bliss that saturates the body and mind, a soothing sensation that results from the body releasing tension and leaving you lighter.

 Users report that consuming PHC gives a potent high similar to when consuming edibles, and the effects last up to eight hours.
-The reported effects of PHC include:
+The reported therapeutic potential of PHC includes:

 Note that these effects are only as reported by consumers, and scientists are yet to confirm them.